EOEPCA/deployment-guide/docs/building-blocks/iam/main-iam.md

 ---

-### 5. Create a Test User
+### 6. Create Test Users

-> The `eoepca` realm should already be set up from the helm deployment.
-A test user is created with the username and password that was specified during IAM configuration.
-This user will be used for testing purposes throughout the deployment of other Building Blocks (BBs).
-You can configure the username and password as per your requirements (defaults to `eoepcauser`/`eoepcapassword`).
+> Test users (admin and normal user) are created with the usernames and password that were specified during IAM configuration.
+These users will be used for testing purposes throughout the deployment of other Building Blocks (BBs).
+You can configure the usernames and password as per your requirements.
+Defaults:
+>
+> - Admin User: `eoepcaadmin`
+> - Normal User: `eoepcauser`
+> - Password: `eoepcapassword` (both)

-The user is created declaratively using the CRD defined by the Crossplane Keycloak provider.
+The users are created declaratively using the CRD defined by the Crossplane Keycloak provider.
 A `Secret` is used to inject the password securely.

+**Secret**

 ```bash
 source ~/.eoepca/state